decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     onMouseUp?: Callback;
 };

-// Warning: (ae-missing-release-tag) "LocalDirectionRaycastHelperSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LocalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export type LocalDirectionRaycastOptions = RaycastSystemOptions & LocalDirectionRaycastSystemOptions;

+// Warning: (ae-missing-release-tag) "LocalDirectionRaycastSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export type LocalDirectionRaycastHelperSystemOptions = {
+export type LocalDirectionRaycastSystemOptions = {
     direction?: PBVector3;
 };

-// Warning: (ae-missing-release-tag) "LocalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type LocalDirectionRaycastOptions = RaycastHelperSystemOptions & LocalDirectionRaycastHelperSystemOptions;

 // Warning: (ae-missing-release-tag) "LwwComponentGetter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //